jrenner/libgdx-updater/README.md

 ====================
 ###Note:
-currently only supports Android and Desktop and GWT (in addition to core libraries)
+Currently supports Android, Desktop and GWT

 ==================
 ###How to Use?